srvcsc/cp/README.md

-This repo contains all my solutions submitted on codeforces.com Each directory name denotes difficulty rating of problems
+This repo contains all my solutions submitted on codeforces.com <br>
+Each directory name denotes difficulty rating of problems